 Too often, owners of electronics and independent repair shops don’t have access to the parts, tools, and repair guides that are essential to extending the life of consumer electronics and appliances.
 When only the manufacturer or their “authorized technician” can fix something, they can charge whatever they want or claim that it can’t be fixed to push consumers into buying new devices, leading to more waste.

 Senate Bill 244 (Eggman) will slow the creation of electronic waste in California by providing independent repair shops and consumers with the repair materials they need to keep their stuff in use and out of the trash.
-This important legislation was approved by the State Legislature in September, and now we need Governor Newsom to sign it.

 Help us spread the word about this important legislation for the Right to Repair by writing a letter to get published in your local newspaper.